mncinnovation/mnc-mobile-site/content/blog/ffmpeg-compressing/index.md

 ---
-title: "FFMPEG - Compressing Large Size Video"
+title: "FFmpeg - Compressing Large Size Video"
-description: "Introducing FFMPEG — by Bayu Wijaya Permana Putra."
+description: "FFmpeg Compressing Large Size Video — by Bayu Wijaya Permana Putra & Andi Septiadi."
-lead: "Introducing FFMPEG, leading multimedia framework — by Bayu."
+lead: "FFmpeg, leading multimedia framework to compressing large size video — by Bayu & Andi."
-date: 2020-04-16T16:19:42+07:00
+date: 2022-02-18T14:19:42+07:00
-lastmod: 2020-04-16T16:19:42+07:00
+lastmod: 2022-02-18T14:19:42+07:00
 draft: false
 weight: 50
 images: ["say-hello-to-doks.png"]
-contributors: ["Bayu Wijaya Permana Putra"]
+contributors: ["Bayu Wijaya Permana Putra", "Andi Septiadi"]
 ---
 ### Introduction
 Today we often meet the media especially on social media (tiktok, instagram, facebook) that have upload and editor video feature.
 As developers who want to develop video editor, we need to know how to format and edit the video.
 One of familiar framework that can do that is FFmpeg.